martenframework/marten/docs/versioned_docs/version-0.1/the-marten-project/contributing.md

 ## Contributing code

 The preferred way to contribute to the Marten framework is to submit pull requests to the project's [GitHub repository](https://github.com/martenframework/marten).
+If you don't know where to start and would like to start contributing code to the Marten framework, you can have a look at the [Good first issues](https://github.com/martenframework/marten/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).

 Below are provided some general tips regarding contributing code: development environments, running tests, etc.

 ### Development environment